cientopolis/appropedia-surgery/README.md

 # Global Surgical Training
-## A project by Innovative Fundation in collaboration with Appropedia
+## A project by Intuitive Foundation in collaboration with Appropedia

 This repository hosts the ontology file supporting the design of an e-learning platform based on audiovisual material.